deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

 Fool me once, shame on you.
 Fool me twice, shame on me.
 Fool me three times, shame on both of us.

+Train people well enough so they can leave.
+Treat them well enough, so they don't want to.

 ## What When How

 - **What** are you going to do